Proper spaces are spectral: Introduction

 \section{Introduction}

-Hochster \cite{H69} has characterised spectral spaces (\textit{i.e.}, quasi-compact, sober, admits a basis of quasi-compact open subspaces that is closed under finite intersections) as spectra of primde ideals of rings endowed with Zariski topology.
+Hochster \cite{H69} has characterised spectral spaces (\textit{i.e.}, quasi-compact, sober, admitting a basis of quasi-compact open subspaces that is closed under finite intersections) as spectra of prime ideals of rings endowed with Zariski topology.
 Since then spectrality has been studied in different contexts.
 Here are some examples.
 Apart from Zariski topology, several other topologies (like Lawson, Scott, lower, upper, ultra-filter, patch, inverse \textit{etc}.) have been considered on prime ideals (see \cite{DST19} for a detailed account).
 Among other classes of ideals, the set of all ideals with lower topology is a spectral space has been proved in \cite{P94}, whereas \cite{FFS2016} has shown that the spaces of all ideals, proper ideals, and radical ideals of a ring endowed with a hull-kernel-type topology are spectral.
+Recall also that the Zariski-Riemann space of valuation domains of a given field is one of the first examples of a ``special'' spectral space (see \cite{DF86, DFF87}).
 In \cite{FFS16}, the space of the semistar operations (of finite type), endowed with a Zariski-like topology has been shown to be spectral.
 In \cite{R20}, it has been shown that the collection of continuous valuations on a topological monoid with topology determined by any finitely generated ideal is a spectral space.
 In \cite{AH12}, the authors have considered the prime spectra of modules with different topologies and introduced some conditions under which these are spectral spaces.
+Another context of spectral spaces is Stone duality: the prime filters of a distributive lattice with the Stone topology is a spectral space (see \cite[Chapter 3]{DST19}) and the proper filters of a Boolean algebra (or more generally an ortholattice) with a Stone-like topology is a spectral space (see \cite{BH20, MY22}).

 Our aim is to prove that the set of proper ideals of a ring endowed with a coarse lower topology is spectral.
-A coarse lower topology on an arbitrary class of ideals of a ring has been studied in \cite{DG22}, and they are called ideal spaces.
-Although some of the results appearing here have been discussed in \cite{DG22}, but to make the present work self-contained, we have provided proofs of those results as well.
-To prove the spectrality, we have adapted the technique that avoids the checking of the existence of a basis of quasi-compact open subspaces that is closed under finite intersections.
+Our proof is self-contained and constructible topology-independent.To prove the spectrality, we have adapted the technique that avoids the checking of the existence of a basis of quasi-compact open subspaces that is closed under finite intersections.
 These properties rather follow from proper ideals to be an open subspace of the spectral space of all ideals (see the discussion before Lemma \ref{cso}).